ezzatabonazel/Deploy-jenkins-on-GKE-cluster/README.md

 # Steps to implement

-## Build docker image for jenkins:
+## Build docker image for jenkins with docker and kubectl customization:

 ```bash
 $ docker build -t jenkins-docker .
 ```
 ---
-## Push docker images to DockerHub:
+## Push docker image to DockerHub:

 ```bash
 #  tags the image